 The one thing I was actually really impressed with though was the post-game “where are they now” segments.
 As I said, I’ve completed the game twice, sided with different people and one save was a massacre whereas the other was almost perfect.
 However, the “where are they” segments were all different, bar one person.
 So, even though the same people left the island in both playthroughs (well, some were the same, the others were dead in one of them), the actions the people took next, upon returning home, were different to the last playthrough.
 I thought that was really well done and it’s making me wonder what else I can uncover if I change the crucial choice I made to the third option and see what happens instead.

-There are two things which confused and got to me over the course of the whole series, and nothing was done to correct this or adjust accordingly.
+There are two things that confused and got to me over the course of the whole series, and nothing was done to correct this or adjust accordingly.

 1. Golden Collectable Coins